- Course type: Self-paced

 Thousands of practice questions, 20+ MTLE study guides, and 3,000+ test prep video lessons

-Course SummaryLicensed educators in the state of Minnesota who wish to obtain English as a Second Language certification must take and pass the appropriate Minnesota Teacher Licensure Examinations (MTLE) exam.
-This study guide covers all of the topics you need to know for the MTLE English as a Second Language (Grades K-12) exam.
-This Study.com course was last updated in 2018.
+Course SummaryLicensed educators in Minnesota who wish to obtain English as a Second Language certification must take and pass the appropriate Minnesota Teacher Licensure Examinations (MTLE) exam.
+This study guide covers all of the topics you need to know to successfully take the MTLE (Grades K-12) exam.

 to start this course today